apjaffe/suffix-tree/README.md

 (Contact me via GitHub in case of any questions)

-All rights reserved, including copyright
+All rights reserved, including copyright.
+(Note that this project was forked from the suffix-tree library.
+More information about that project is in the other README file.)

 Usage: